dokan-dev/dokany/documentations/mainpage.md

 If there are bugs in Dokan library or file system applications which use the library, you will get the Windows blue screen.
-Therefore, it is strongly recommended to use a Virtual Machine when you develop file system applications.
+Therefore, it is strongly recommended to use a virtual machine when you develop file system applications.